 - Price transparency for all the services they are providing you (from technology support to account management, to the development of new relationships) so that you can see what you are paying for and determine the value.

-Reach out to our Affiliate Marketing team to learn more about setting up an affiliate program to reach both buyers and sellers for your online marketplace.
+Questions about how to set up an affiliate marketing program that helps you reach both buyers and sellers for your online marketplace?
+Let’s chat!